GLEF1X/apscheduler-di/README.md

 ### Motivation:

-* `apscheduler-di` solves the problem since `apscheduler` doesn't support Dependency Injection natively, and it's real problem for developers to pass on complicated objects to jobs without corruptions
+* `apscheduler-di` addresses the issue of `apscheduler` not natively supporting Dependency Injection, making it challenging for developers to pass complex objects to jobs without encountering issues.

 ## Features:

 * Supports type hints ([PEP 561](https://www.python.org/dev/peps/pep-0561/))
 * Extend `apscheduler` and provide handy aliases for events(such as `on_startup`, `on_shutdown` and
   etc)
-* Provide an opportunity to implement [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) SOLID principle
+* Offers a way to implement the [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) principle from SOLID design principles.

-"Under the hood" `apscheduler-di` just implements [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern) pattern and wraps up the work of native `BaseScheduler` using [rodi](https://github.com/Neoteroi/rodi) lib
+"Under the hood" `apscheduler-di` implements [Decorator](https://en.wikipedia.org/wiki/Decorator_pattern) pattern and wraps up the work of native `BaseScheduler` using [rodi](https://github.com/Neoteroi/rodi) lib